alexandermishin13/rcrecv-kmod/README.md

 ## About

-The kernel driver reads a sequence of pulses from a remote control receiver (e.g., mx-rm-5v) and try to decode it into a some control code.
-This code can be read from a character device as a string or by ioctl().
+The kernel driver reads a sequence of pulses from a remote control receiver (e.g., mx-rm-5v) and tries to decode it into a number.
+This number can be read from a character device or received by ioctl() as a control code.
 It also generates `poll`(2) and `kqueue`(2) events informing the user process about the presence of new code for it.
 It is possible to read additional information about the code using a ioctl()